Most personal injury cases end in a settlement, which is generally beneficial to both parties.

 The defending party or insurer can often settle for less than the full legal obligation they would face should the court determine that they are completely liable for the claim.
 The injury victim gets the benefit of a less risky and less expensive strategy than a lawsuit while having many resources at their disposal to bring the case to a satisfactory conclusion.

 Throughout the settlement process, personal injury attorneys will guide claimants strategically while helping them assemble the documentation needed to increase the strength of their injury claim.
-To learn more about how an experienced Maine injury lawyer can negotiate a settlement through their knowledge and expertise, you can read the following typical phases to the settlement negotiation process:
+To learn more about how an experienced Maine personal injury lawyer can negotiate a settlement through their knowledge and expertise, you can read the following typical phases to the settlement negotiation process:

 Evidence Gathering, Personal Injury Attorneys Send a Demand Letter

 A demand letter is the first official step in pursuing compensation for your injury claim.
 It will lay out all the costs of your injury, including any peripheral costs or future costs, like loss of income.

 Before a demand letter can be sent, however, the representing attorney must take the time to gather evidence on the case and build up a solid cadre of documentation.
 This documentation can include evidence from the scene of the incident — such as recorded CCTV footage, witness statements or a police report if one is available.